input-output-hk/cardano-ops/bench/README.md

         generator.
 This also includes an extraction from the `cardano-db-sync` database.

+    6.  `analysis.json` – a collection of small-output-volume analyses.

-    6.  `analysis/*` – some light extraction based on the available logs.
+    7.  `analysis/*` – data extraction based on the available logs.

-    7.  `tools/*` – the tools used to perform the above extraction, fetched from the `cardano-benchmarking` repo.
+    8.  `tools/*` – the tools used to perform some of the analyses, fetched from the `cardano-benchmarking` repo.

 2. An archive in the deployment checkout, that contains the exact